-This might seem obvious to a lot of people now—but 20 years ago this concept was revolutionary: Carbs… not fat… cause people to store fat.
+This might seem obvious to a lot of people now—but 20 years ago this concept was revolutionary: carbs—not fat—cause people to store fat.
 There are a zillion websites and medical journals that explain this better than I can, but here’s the basic breakdown:

-Calories are how we measure food-energy provided to your body.
-You can get energy from anything with calories (basically, any food).
+Calories are how we measure energy provided to your body.
+You can get energy from anything with calories (basically any food).
 That energy comes from carbs, fat, and/or protein.
 But each of these sources plays a very different role.
 In order to understand why and how carbs can make you fat, you need to understand the pros and cons of getting your energy from carbs vs. fat vs. protein:

-The normal role of protein is to help repair and build muscle and other tissue in your body.
-Protein is a very low-quality energy source, but can be used in an “emergency” if your body isn’t getting enough energy from carbs or fat.
-In a situation where you’re not feeding your body enough carbs or fat to produce the energy it needs, your body will either use the protein in your diet, or start burning its own muscle, to get a low-quality energy source.
+- Protein is typically used to help repair and build muscle and other tissue in your body.
+Protein is a very low-quality energy source but can be used in an emergency if your body isn’t getting enough energy from carbs or fat.
+In a situation where you’re not feeding your body enough carbs or fat to produce the energy it needs, your body will either use the protein in your diet or start burning its own muscle to get a low-quality energy source.

 Some carbs will cause a MASSIVE spike in your blood sugar, and some will only cause a minor spike.
-It really depends on how “complex” the carbs are.
+It really depends on how complex the carbs are.

-In other words, simple carbs bad.
-Clean carbs good.
+In other words… Simple carbs: bad.
+Clean carbs: good.

-Examples of Complex Carbs (“Clean Carbs”): Beans, whole-wheat, oatmeal, brown rice, carrots, barley, and bran.
+Examples of Complex Carbs (Clean Carbs): beans, whole wheat, oatmeal, brown rice, carrots, barley, and bran.

 The Glycemic Index

-Fortunately, there’s a simple way to tell whether a carb is clean or dirty… Introducing….. the glycemic index!
+Fortunately, there’s a simple way to tell whether a carb is clean or dirty—Introducing… the glycemic index!
 One of many new tools in your weight-loss arsenal.
-More information here… but essentially, the higher the food is on the index, the more likely it is that eating that food is going to send you in the wrong direction. http://www.glycemicindex.com/ — foods below 55 are considered “low”.
+Essentially, the higher the food is on the index, the more likely it is that eating that food is going to send you in the wrong direction.
+Foods below 55 on the glycemic index are considered low.

-So what happens if you eat dirty carbs that spike your blood-sugar levels?
+So what happens if you eat dirty carbs that spike your blood sugar levels?

-Why Dirty Carbs Make You Fat—FAST
+Dirty Carbs Make You Fat—FAST

-Cheating is disastrous when it comes to carbs
+Cheating is disastrous when it comes to carbs.